Going the Extra Mile for Patients: How the C2 Wellness team Supports their Sleep Community

 Donaghue added: “We’re very satisfied with the results we’ve seen with EnsoData and we feel we’re going to be more efficient and more cost-effective as a result.”
 When competing with other sleep management groups, every advantage is important.
 Per Donaghue, EnsoData is simply providing that edge on the scoring front.
 “Most of our competitors are spending a good 10 to 15 percent more time per study than we are now with EnsoData.”

 Time is always the most valuable resource – and when it comes to investing that time back into the patient experience, C2 Wellness is leading the way.
-If you’d like to dive into the AI scoring solution powering their expansion efforts, check out more information on our EnsoSleep page or fill out the form below.
+If you’d like to dive into the AI scoring solution powering their expansion efforts, check out more information on our EnsoSleep page.

 For those of you who have made it this far into our deep dive into CE Wellness’ approach to the patient experience, check out some other recent blog content: